BackdoorAli/linux-less-persistence/README.md

 ### Runtime / Memory‑Only Processes
 Flags running processes whose executables originate from ephemeral or memory‑backed locations.

 All findings are **heuristic signals**, not conclusions.
-Context and analyst judgment are required.
+Context and analytical judgment are required.

 ---